 Above, py_projs/ serves as a general catchall directory for storing custom Python code, while ex_pelican_site/ and ex_sphinx_site/ are used to store data for a Pelican and Sphinx site, respectively.

-Each project directory is tied to a virtual environment via symbolic links.
+Each project directory is associated with a virtual environment.

 Virtual Environment Creation